BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 | pre-purging  | 0.762 | 7589   |  35.6|   95.8         | 156 |
 | purge_dups round 2 (default cutoffs) | 0.548    | 4718      | 2.5    | 94.5     | 187 |

 * Purge dups now runs, but ideally completeness should be higher, should probably manually tweak cutoffs.
 * Have emailed the creator of purge_dups to ask about cutoffs:
 ![PB_1 cov](https://github.com/BenAlston/stalkie_ref_genome_assembly/assets/159305266/240949cb-0eae-4b67-a478-9ecd0d1e9c4a)
 * These seem sensible, valley between het and hom peaks has been identified, but I am unsure if the upper and lower cutoffs are in the correct places
+  - goint to re run with cutoffs 3 61 240 - see if outcome is improved

 ## **Sex Chromosome Identification**
 * Differences in coverage and heterozygosity can be used to identify the XY chromosomes